CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 ## Mapping

-Next, we must define mapping parameters: what data is assigned to a specific variable from a label layout.
+Next, we must define mapping parameters: Mapping rules define how data is assigned to specific variables within the label layout.
+The mappings for this scenario are:

-Mapping rules used in this scenario:

 |    Name    |    Type   |             Value             |
 |:----------:|:---------:|:-----------------------------:|